michael-hll/msubtitle/README.md

    1. pip install openai-whisper
    2. pip install -q -U google-generativeai
    3. pip install python-dotenv
+4. You can also use the pip install the requirements.txt instead of step 3:
+   1. `pip install -r requirements.txt`

 For more parameters, see the help: